LittleJake/LittleJake/README.md

 ### Hitokoto

-> 有样东西是其他生物绝对没有，只有人类才有 那就是人有秘密。
+> What about super-ultra-extreme-awesomazing?
 >
-> ——月色真美
+> ——My Little Pony: Friendship is Magic

 ### Stat